betaveros/puzzlehunt.net/glossary.md

 :   An organization of puzzlers founded in 1883.
 Generally more focused on word play and word games than other kinds of puzzles, though certainly not exclusively.
 Publishes <i>The ENIGMA</i>, a monthly magazine, and hosts an annual convention whose name depends on where it's hosted.
 Most strongly associated with the puzzle type of the "flat".

+{:#partial} Partial (confirmation)

+:   (the jury is still out on if this is the right term) An intermediate phrase obtained from a puzzle that produces a special response when entered into the answer checker.
+The response may guide the solver to the next step, or may simply provide nothing more than confirmation that that phrase is correct, e.g. "Keep going!"
+Not all puzzlehunts provide partial confirmation.

+{:#pure-metapuzzle} Pure metapuzzle

+:   A [metapuzzle](#metapuzzle) with no or minimal content (e.g. only [flavor text](#flavor-text)) in and of itself; the metapuzzle consists of just the answers that [feed](#feeder) into it.
+The opposite is a "[shell metapuzzle](#shell-metapuzzle)".

+{:#puzzle-trail} Puzzle trail

+:   (not common) A linear sequence of puzzles where each one leads to the next, often by changing a component of the URL to the answer due to the technical simplicity of implementing that.
+The Ur-example is notpr0n.

 {:#random-anagram} Random anagram

 :   (also "randomgram" or "unclued anagram") Any [anagramming](#anagram) step in a puzzle without a provided order of the letters or confirmation of the result.
 Generally frowned upon in puzzle construction, though occasionally a useful puzzle solving step if the order cannot be found, and there isn't a universally agreed-upon definition of what counts as "confirmation" enough to make an anagram not qualify.